 Located on the grounds of the Manteno Veterans' Home, the Prince Home for homeless and disabled veterans is a separate program with a dedicated staff and program director.
-The Program Director at the Prince Home is also the Program Director at the Manteno Veterans Home, due to budget cuts.
 The Prince Home opened in 2007 to provide permanent supportive housing for men and women veterans in its 15-bed facility.